Efficient Normalization of Linear Temporal Logic: Introduction

 \section{Introduction}

 In the late 1970s, Amir Pnueli introduced Linear Temporal Logic (LTL) into computer science as a framework for specifying and verifying concurrent programs \cite{Pnueli77,Pnueli81}, a contribution that earned him the 1996 Turing Award.
-During the 1980s and the early 1990s, Pnueli et al. proceeded to study the properties expressible in LTL.
+During the 1980s and the early 1990s, Pnueli et al.\ proceeded to study the properties expressible in LTL.
 In 1985, Lichtenstein, Pnueli and Zuck introduced a classification of LTL properties \cite{LPZ85}, later described in detail by Manna and Pnueli in two famous monographs \cite{MannaP89,MannaPnueli91}, where also gave it its current name, the \emph{safety-progress} hierarchy (see also \cite{PitermanP18} for a brief account).
 The safety-progress hierarchy consists of a \emph{safety} class of formulas, and five \emph{progress} classes.
 The classes are defined semantically in terms of their models, and the largest class, called the \emph{reactivity} class in \cite{MannaP89,MannaPnueli91}, contains all properties expressible in LTL.
 Manna and Pnueli provide syntactic characterizations of each class.
-In particular, they prove a fundamental theorem showing that every reactivity property is expressible as a conjunction of formulas of the form $\G\F\varphi \vee \F\G\psi$, where $\F \chi$ and $\G \chi$ mean that $\chi$ holds at some and at every point in the future, respectively, and $\varphi, \psi$ only contain past operators.
+In particular, they state a fundamental theorem showing that every reactivity property is expressible as a conjunction of formulas of the form $\G\F\varphi \vee \F\G\psi$, where $\F \chi$ and $\G \chi$ mean that $\chi$ holds at some and at every point in the future, respectively, and $\varphi, \psi$ only contain past operators.
+Manna and Pnueli call this the normal form for Past LTL.

 Technically, the works above consider Past LTL, an extension of LTL with past operators.
 In 1992, Chang, Manna, and Pnueli presented a different and very elegant characterization of the safety-progress hierarchy in terms of standard LTL, the logic containing only the future operators $\X$ (next), $\U$ (until), and $\W$ (weak until) \cite{ChangMP92}.
 They showed that every reactivity formula is equivalent to an LTL formula in negation normal form, such that every path through the syntax tree contains at most one alternation of $\U$ and $\W$.
 We call this fundamental result the Normalization Theorem.
 In the notation of \cite{CernaP03,PelanekS05,SickertE20}, which mimics the definition of the $\Sigma_i$, $\Pi_i$, and $\Delta_i$ classes of the arithmetical and polynomial hierarchies, they proved that every LTL formula is equivalent to a $\Delta_2$-formula.